How to Apply

 Award

-TCDD will notify each Successful Applicant of its selection to receive an award.
-The dollar amount awarded to each Apparent Awardee depends on the:
+TCDD will notify each successful applicant of its selection to receive an award.
+The dollar amount awarded to each apparent awardee depends on the:

-• available funding,
+• available funding;

-• applicant’s response merit and scope,
+• applicant’s response merit and scope;

-• independent review panel recommendations, and
+• independent review panel recommendations; and

 • Executive Committee decision.

-Any award resulting from this RFA will be funded on a cost reimbursement basis, and only to the extent the grantee commits, uses, and reports approved project funds and required match funds within each expenditure and match reporting period.
+Any award resulting from this RFA will be funded on a cost-reimbursement basis and only to the extent the grantee commits, uses, and reports approved project funds and required match funds within each expenditure and match reporting period.

 Under the cost-reimbursement method, the grantee must initially pay for project activities using its own funds.
 TCDD then issues reimbursement payments to the grantee on a monthly basis for reported actual cash disbursements supported by adequate documentation.
+All reimbursement requests must be submitted within 90 days of service or be at risk of reduced reimbursement, denial, or loss of continuation funding opportunities.

 All costs funded by the grant must be allowable, allocable, and reasonable.
 Grant applications must be supported by a detailed and realistic budget.

-• the award period,
+• award period;

-• the final award amount, and
+• final award amount; and

-• the terms of the grant.
+• terms of the grant.

 Reimbursement is made only for allowable and reported expenses the grantee incurs within the grant term.